-When starting plants indoors from seed, allow at least 8 weeks for seeds to sprout and become garden ready.
-Then take them outside to get acclimated before planting in the vegetable bed or container garden.
+When starting plants indoors from seed, allow at least eight weeks for seeds to sprout and become garden ready.
+Then take them outside to get acclimated before planting them in the vegetable bed or container garden.

 Peppers grow best in full sun and a rich, well-drained soil.
-Mulch around the base of the plants, keep soil moist and fertilize about every 4-6 weeks.
-Peppers are ready to eat whenever they reach their preferred size, although if left on the plant they’ll ripen to brilliant-and delicious-little gems.
+Mulch around the base of the plants, keep soil moist, and fertilize about every four to six weeks.
+Peppers are ready to eat whenever they reach their preferred size, although if left on the plant they’ll ripen to brilliant and delicious little gems.

 ‘Tequila Sunrise’: The name perfectly describes the striking color of these sweet peppers with a slightly sexy shape.

-‘Cayennetta’: Grow this pepper and get two plants in one – it’s an attractive ornamental and it produces flavorful peppers, too.
+‘Cayennetta’: Grow this pepper and get two plants in one—it’s an attractive ornamental, and it produces flavorful peppers.

-‘Hungarian Paprika’: A sweet, spicy pepper that’s meant to dry and grind into a splendid seasoning.
+‘Hungarian Paprika’: This sweet, spicy pepper is meant to dry and grind into a splendid seasoning.

 ‘Mariachi’: An All-America Selections winner in 2006, ‘Mariachi’ is a hot pepper that ripens beautifully from a creamy white to vivid red.